-At our 2016 annual meeting, we are providing our shareholders with the opportunity to cast an advisory vote on the compensation of our named executive officers, commonly known as a "say-on-pay" vote.
+At our 2017 annual meeting, we are providing our shareholders with the opportunity to cast an advisory vote on the compensation of our named executive officers, commonly known as a "say-on-pay" vote.
 This vote provides our shareholders the opportunity to express their views regarding the compensation program for our named executive officers as disclosed in this proxy statement.
-As an advisory vote, the say-on-pay vote at our 2016 annual meeting will not be binding upon CenterPoint Energy or the Board of Directors.
+As an advisory vote, the say-on-pay vote at our 2017 annual meeting will not be binding upon CenterPoint Energy or the Board of Directors.
 However, the Board of Directors values the opinions expressed by our shareholders, and the Compensation Committee (and, with respect to Mr. Carroll, the independent members of the Board of Directors) will consider the outcome of the vote when making future compensation decisions for our named executive officers.
-For additional information, please refer to "Advisory Vote on Executive Compensation (Item 3)" beginning on page 63.
+We are also providing our shareholders with the opportunity to cast an advisory vote with respect to whether we should hold future advisory "say-on-pay" votes every one, two or three years.
+For additional information, please refer to "Advisory Vote on Executive Compensation (Item 3)" and "Advisory Vote on the Frequency of Future Shareholder Advisory Votes on Executive Compensation (Item 4)."

-The advisory vote at our 2016 annual meeting will be our sixth "say-on-pay" vote.
-We conducted our fifth say-on-pay vote at our 2015 annual meeting at which an advisory resolution approving the compensation of our named executive officers, as disclosed in the proxy statement for our 2015 annual meeting, was approved by approximately 93% of the shares that were voted either for or against the resolution (excluding abstentions and broker non-votes).
+The advisory vote on executive compensation at our 2017 annual meeting will be our seventh "say-on-pay" vote.
+We conducted our sixth sayon-pay vote at our 2016 annual meeting at which an advisory resolution approving the compensation of our named executive officers, as disclosed in the proxy statement for our 2016 annual meeting, was approved by approximately 95% of the shares that were voted either for or against the resolution (excluding abstentions and broker non-votes).
 We have considered the favorable results of this vote, and the Compensation Committee has not made any changes to our overall executive compensation program as a result of the vote.

-At our 2011 annual meeting, we also conducted an advisory vote on the frequency of future shareholder advisory votes on executive compensation, at which the Board of Directors recommended that our shareholders vote in favor of holding annual say-on-pay votes instead of the other options presented.
+The advisory vote on the frequency of future shareholder advisory votes on executive compensation at our 2017 annual meeting will be our second advisory vote on say-on-pay frequency.
+At our 2011 annual meeting, we conducted an advisory vote on the frequency of future shareholder advisory votes on executive compensation, at which the Board of Directors recommended that our shareholders vote in favor of holding annual say-on-pay votes instead of the other options presented.
 At our 2011 annual meeting, approximately 87% of the shares that were voted in favor of one of the three available frequency recommendations (excluding abstentions and broker non-votes) voted in favor of an annual frequency, approximately four percent voted in favor of holding future votes once every two years, and approximately nine percent voted in favor of holding future votes once every three years.
-In April 2011, we disclosed that, consistent with the results of the advisory vote, we intend to hold future say-on-pay votes annually until we next hold an advisory vote on the frequency of say-on-pay votes as required under Securities and Exchange Commission rules.
+Since our 2011 annual meeting, consistent with the results of the advisory vote, we held future say-on-pay votes annually.